Ukraine rebels free Swedish hostage; Obama seeks unity against Russia

 "We're going to be in a stronger position to deter Mr. Putin when he sees that the world is unified and the United States and Europe is unified rather than this is just a U.S.-Russian conflict," Obama told reporters.

-White House deputy national security adviser Tony Blinken said the new U.S. measures would be focused mostly on adding to a list of those barred from travel to the United States and hit by asset freezes.
+White House deputy national security adviser Tony Blinken said the new U.S. measures would be imposed on Monday, mostly focused on adding to a list of those barred from travel to the United States and hit by asset freezes.

-"We're going to save a little news for Monday but what I can tell you is this," Blinken told CBS television.
 "We will be looking to designate people who are in (Putin's) inner circle, who have a significant impact on the Russian economy.
-We'll be looking to designate companies that they and other inner-circle people control."
+We'll be looking to designate companies that they and other inner circle people control," Blinken told CBS television.

-He added: "We'll be looking at taking steps, as well, with regard to high-technology exports to their defence industry.
+"We'll be looking at taking steps, as well, with regard to high-technology exports to their defense industry.
 All of this together is going to have an impact."

-After Ukrainians overthrew a pro-Russian president, Putin overturned decades of international diplomacy last month by announcing the right to use military force on neighbouring territory.
+After Ukrainians overthrew a pro-Russian president, Putin overturned decades of international diplomacy last month by announcing the right to use military force on his neighbor's territory.
 He has seized and annexed Ukraine's Crimea peninsula and massed tens of thousands of troops on the frontier.

 Heavily armed pro-Russian gunmen have seized buildings in towns and cities across eastern Ukraine.
 Kiev and its Western allies say the uprising is directed by Russian agents.
 Moscow denies it is involved and says the uprising is a spontaneous reaction to oppression of Russian speakers by Kiev.